 Water exercises are a great way to perform cardio exercises with minimal weight through the leg.
-This is helpful if you are not able to place all of your body weight through the injured leg.
+This is helpful if you cannot place all of your body weight through the injured leg.
 It is particularly helpful with arthritis pain in the hips, knees, and ankles.
-The water provides resistance which can help to build strength in the legs.
+The water provides resistance, which can help to build strength in the legs.
 Maintaining the movement or walking in a pool can increase cardio fitness.

 With a fractured or broken bone, water exercises can be limited if the leg is in a cast.
-However, there are now cast options now that allow water exercises.
-Activarmor is a new custom casting option which is made out of hard ABS plastic.
-Activarmor is custom made with 3D printing and is removable if needed.
+However, there are now cast options that allow water exercises.
+ActivArmor is a new custom casting option which is made out of hard ABS plastic.
+Activarmor is a custom-fitted cast made with 3D printing and is removable if needed.
 This new casting technology is only available at JOI on the East Coast.
 ActivArmor is available at JOI San Marco and JOI Baptist South locations.

 2. Stationary Bike

 A stationary bike is the cardio option of choice for many with injured legs.
 The bike is a low impact way to increase cardio fitness.
-If you are able to bend the knees and hips, you can probably ride a stationary bike.
-It is possible to ride with a cast or splint on the ankle or foot but the ride may be slower.
+If you can bend the knees and hips, you can probably ride a stationary bike.
+It is possible to ride with a cast or splint on the ankle or foot, but the ride may be slower.

 All stationary bikes can be adjusted to increase resistance as needed.
 Therefore, this can really challenge the cardio system and provide an effective workout.
-If you’re worried about being bored, try using ear buds and watch a movie or listen to music.
+If you’re worried about being bored, try using earbuds, watching a movie, or listening to music.